Fresno City Council narrowly approves recreational pot shops

-FRESNO, California (KSEE) – Fresno may be the future home to 14 recreational pot shops.
+FRESNO, California (KGPE) – Fresno may be the future home to 14 recreational pot shops.

 Fresno City Council approved the ordinance in a 4-3 vote on Thursday.
 It will allow dispensaries to conduct business in all seven districts.